Commercial Contractor Definition: The Ultimate Guide

 Ask for a copy of their state license and verify it with the appropriate governing body, like the Texas Department of Licensing and Regulation.
 You should also request a certificate of insurance (COI) that lists you as an additional insured.
 Look for general liability, worker’s compensation, and builder’s risk policies with coverage limits appropriate for your project’s scale.

-Review Their Experience and Portfolio
+Review Their Portfolio and Project History

 Experience is crucial, but it needs to be the right kind of experience.
 A contractor who specializes in restaurant build-outs may not be the best fit for constructing a medical facility.
 You need a team that understands the specific challenges and nuances of your project type.
 Their portfolio should showcase projects similar to yours in size, scope, and complexity.
 This demonstrates they have a proven track record and an established network of subcontractors and suppliers relevant to your needs.